Cittaslow Status for Mold

 Cittaslow is an international movement that grew from ‘Slow Food’, an organisation open to individual members to join.
 ‘Slow Food’ is dedicated to advancing causes allied to traditional, quality food and drink and has grown to have some 80,000 members across the world, well over 1,000 of whom live in the United Kingdom.
 It is organised into local groups, called 'Convivia'.

-Cittaslow is also a membership organisation which towns and cities with a population of less than 50,000 being eligible to join.
-The Mayor of Ludlow, Graeme Kidd who is the President of Cittaslow UK says that “the benefits to towns which embrace the Cittaslow goals are extensive”.
+Cittaslow is also a membership organisation which towns and cities with a population of less than 50,000 being eligible to join and the benefits to towns which embrace the Cittaslow goals are extensive.

 In March 2006 Mold Town Council agreed to support the pursuit of membership of the Cittaslow Movement and to provide the initial financial support.

-If you would like to know more or have an interest and would be willing to participate, please contact Samantha Roberts at Mold Town Council telephone 01352 758532.
+If you would like to know more or have an interest and would be willing to participate, please contact the Town Clerk at Mold Town Council telephone 01352 758532.
 Email firstname.lastname@example.org